luisarizmendi/openshift-edge-demos/tools/ocp-appliance/README.md

 #### Configuration ISO Customizations
 You'll find one example directory for Config ISO customizations, but you will need a separate directory for each OpenShift cluster.
 - **`agent-config-template.yaml`:** Template for the `agent-config.yaml` file, useful for network customizations (e.g., static IP).
-- **`install-config-template.yaml`:** Template for the `install-config.yaml` file, allowing modifications such as adjusting baseline capabilities.
+- **`install-config-template.yaml`:** Template for the `install-config.yaml` file, allowing modifications such as adjusting baseline capabilities (to reduce the required Hardware footprint).
 - **`manifests` directory:** Contains manifests to embed in a specific cluster.

 ### 2. Run the Script to Create the Images